Style Table Cell

 ITaggedContent taggedContent = document.TaggedContent;

-// Obtain the root structure element
+// Get the root structure element

 StructureElement rootElement = taggedContent.RootElement;

-// Create the array structure element
+// Create a table structure element

 TableElement tableElement = taggedContent.CreateTableElement();